Canon 1Ds Mark III vs Sony NEX-7

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the NEX-7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the NEX-7 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the NEX-7 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1Ds Mark III and NEX-7 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Sony NEX-7 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Sony NEX-7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.